-Here are some of the most foremost industries and sectors.
-That affected By significant adjustments to ownership caps under this transformation:
+Here are some of the most foremost industries and sectors that are affected by significant adjustments to ownership:

 The previous regulation required a recommendation from Minister of Agriculture for several business activities.
 There are recommendations from the minister that removed from the Minister for the following activities: